Know Your Rights: Free Speech, Protests & Demonstrations

-- The fee or costs have been imposed or increased because the content of the event is controversial and may provoke counter-demonstrations or require more police;
+- The fees or costs have been imposed or increased because the content of the event is controversial and may provoke counter-demonstrations or require more police;

 - The city's interests can be adequately protected without the fees;

-- The regulation doesn't include a waiver for groups that can’t afford the charges and have no other way to publicize their views; or
+- The regulation doesn't include a waiver for groups that can’t afford the charges and have no other way to publicize their views.

 You should consult an attorney or contact the ACLU Foundation of Northern California's advice line.
 Although the ACLU Foundation of Northern California cannot provide legal services to all callers, our civil liberties counselors, in consultation with our attorneys, can provide you with helpful information and referrals.